-In almost foreign tourists’ Cambodia tours, Phnom Penh is always first destination to start their travel with many beautiful scenery and interesting activities.
-In Phnom Penh, the best way to travel around town is taking a tuk tuk.
+During Cambodia tours, Phnom Penh is always first destination to start travelers’ trip with many beautiful scenery and interesting activities.
+Tuk tuk Phnom Penh is also popular and the best way to travel around.

 However, tuk tuks are also more expensive than motos, but worth the expense.
 Here are a few tips for taking tuk tuks:

 Learn the pagodas and markets

 Most tuk tuk drivers seem to have only a loose grasp of the geography of the area they work in and are not familiar with the sort of landmarks that Westerners generally use.
 For example, telling a tuk tuk driver a street name and cross street will often result in a blank stare.
 But tuk tuk drivers will almost always know the names of the local markets and pagodas, so it is good to know which one you live closest to and give directions from there.